 An Annual Review of academic and research progress is required of all graduate students in the department.
 All students are to submit the completed Annual Review forms by March 15 following the announced procedures for submission.
 The Graduate Affairs Committee may require a student to submit forms earlier than the March 15 deadline under certain circumstances.
 Appendices 2 and 3 contain sample copies of M.S. and Ph.D.
 Annual Review forms.
-These are available on the departmental website as interactive PDF forms under the Education tab and by the following link to the Graduate Handbook Appendices:
+These are available on the departmental website as interactive PDF forms under the Student Portal, Graduate, Forms.